 - Why it's done: To give your baby a stent that can expand over time as your child grows into an adult.
 Cardiologists cannot place this type of stent in small babies using cardiac catheterization alone.
 The stent is too large to thread through the baby's small blood vessels.
 With a hybrid procedure, doctors can get the stent into your baby's aorta.

-- What’s done: The team puts a catheter through the wall of the heart to place a device that closes the hole between your baby’s right ventricle and left ventricle.
+- What's done: The team puts a a small plastic tube (catheter) through the wall of the heart to place a device that closes the hole between your baby's right and left ventricle s.